momopaper/ideagen_test/README.md

 ```

--   Feature test is required to check user behavioral or event action, example as below.
+-   Feature tests are required to check user behavior or event actions.
+See the example below.

 ```bash
 use Tests\TestCase;